igrigorik/http-client-hints/draft.md

 # The DPR Client Hint

-The "DPR" header field is a number that, in requests, indicates the client's current Device Pixel Ratio (DPR), which is the ratio of physical pixels over density independent pixels on the device.
+The "DPR" header field is a number that, in requests, indicates the client's current Device Pixel Ratio (DPR), which is the ratio of physical pixels over CSS px of the layout viewport on the device.

 ~~~
   DPR = 1*DIGIT [ "."
 1*DIGIT ]